mydobie/featureFlags/CONTRIBUTING.md

 A test driven development (TDD) should be used when building react components.
 This means writing a test for a component before it is built.
 This will encourage wider code coverage and reduction on the dependance on snapshot tests.

-For every `.jsx`, and `.tsx` file, there should be a corresponding test file in the directory in the `/src/__tests__` directory.
-This ensures that if a component is moved to another application, all the tests testing that component can also be easily moved.
+The goal of testing to test the component how the user would test it in the browser.
+This means that private methods or components that are only consumed by other components do not need test directly testing those items.
+See [React testing library](https://testing-library.com/docs/react-testing-library/intro/#the-problem.)

+Tests should be saved in the `/src/__tests__` directory.

 If at all possible snapshot tests (where results are compared to a previous run's html) should be avoided.

-Text matching tests should be avoided, the use of [testIds](https://testing-library.com/docs/queries/bytestid/) is perferred.
+Text matching tests should be avoided, the use of [testIds](https://testing-library.com/docs/queries/bytestid/) is preferred.

 Because of the nature of the Node, Jest, React, and Redux environment, a very high level of test coverage (at least 85% lines covered) is expected.

 ---

+## TypeScript

+TypeScript will be used inside of the `src` folder.

+### React functional components only

+Class based components should not used.
+All react components should be functions and use hooks to maintain state.

 ## Code formatting